 Loghan gave birth to her first daughter during the Covid-19 pandemic, and has since made the transition from mezzo-soprano to contralto.
-She is currently pursuing an Advanced Music Certificate in Voice at Carnegie Mellon University under the tutelage of Sari Gruber, and performed in their January 2022 production of L’enfant et les sortilèges as Maman/La libellule.
+In May 2022, she earned an Advanced Music Certificate in Voice from Carnegie Mellon University under the tutelage of Sari Gruber, where she performed in their January 2022 production of L’enfant et les sortilèges as Maman/La libellule.
 She is on the professional chorus roster for the Pittsburgh Opera, and sings regularly with Shadyside Presbyterian’s Chancel Choir.

 She graduated with a Master of Music in Opera from The University of Maryland’s Maryland Opera Studio and holds a Bachelor of Fine Arts in Voice with a minor in Business Administration from Carnegie Mellon University where she graduated with University and College Honors.

 Loghan currently resides in Pittsburgh, PA with her husband, daughter, and rescue dog, Coda.
 When she is not performing, Loghan can be found baking fresh pies, encouraging others to reach their full potential while teaching cycling classes, and finding peace in the great outdoors.
 She also has an affinity for game shows and has been seen as a contestant on CBS’ The Price is Right and ABC’s $100,000 Pyramid.